ryuhokataoka/ryuhokataoka.github.io/_pages/cv.md

   * Duties included: Own research

 * 2026/06 to present: Senior Visiting Researcher
-  * Tokyo University, Research Center for Advanced Science and Technology, Japan
+  * Research Center for Advanced Science and Technology, The University of Tokyo, Japan
   * Duties included: Mars camera project

 * 2026/04 to present: Visiting Professor